Rachit-Singh/Cipher-Suite/README.md

 # Cipher-Suite
 A CLI for performing encryption on local files

 <p>Welcome to Cipher Suite, a way one stop for encrypting your local files.
 Why do that you ask?
-I say just for fun.</p>

-<p>It provides an extremely user-friendly CLI that anyone can understand (A basic knowledge of ciphers may be required, like for RSA) </p>
+I say just for fun.
+It provides an extremely user-friendly CLI that anyone can understand (A basic knowledge of ciphers may be required, like for RSA) </p>

 <p>Encryption Algorithms supported: <br>
   <ul>